 - good practice to comply with the main measures of the Regulations as part of corporate governance arrangements.
 As such this policy ensures compliance. - 4.
 The Sanctions and Anti-Money Laundering Act 2018 is also now law and enables the UK to maintain the status quo after it leaves the EU in the areas of sanctions and anti-money laundering - 5.
 On 10 January 2020, the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 were updated by the Money Laundering and Terrorist Financing (Amendment) Regulations 2019.
 The Amendment Regulations contain changes brought in by the EU's Fifth Money Laundering Directive.
-The MLR 2019 ensures that arrangements continue as we leave the EU.
+The MLR 2019 ensuresd that arrangements continued as when we leave left the EU.

-The changes include various new requirements including:
+The changes included various new requirements including: